Transport in Malta: Ferry services

+More ferries are planned to be introduced starting in Summer 2025.

 There is also a ferry terminal at the Grand Harbour that connects Malta to Pozzallo and Catania in Sicily.

 Merchant marine

 Malta is one of the ten largest ship registers in the world (6th in 2016) and the largest in the EU, with 66.2 million gt registered.
 At the end of 2015, there were also 501 yachts on the register.

 Air transport

 Malta International Airport is the only airport serving the Maltese Islands.
 It is built on the land formerly occupied by the RAF Luqa air base.
 A heliport is also located there, but the scheduled service to Gozo ceased in 2006.
 From June 2007 to August 2012, a three-times daily floatplane service, operated by HarbourAir Malta, linked the sea terminal in Grand Harbour to Mgarr harbour in Gozo.

 In the past there were two further airfields which were in operation during World War II and into the 1960s, located at Ta'Qali and Ħal Far.
 They have now since been closed, the land on the former has now been converted into a national park, stadium and the Crafts Village visitor attraction.
 The Malta Aviation Museum is also situated here, preserving several aircraft including Hurricane and Spitfire fighters which defended the island in World War II. Ħal Far has been converted into an industrial estate, a race track and an immigration reception centre.

-The national airline is Air Malta.
+The national airline is KM Malta Airlines, which replaced Air Malta in March 2024.